 Philosophy Major

+At least 30 credit hours in philosophy inleuding:

+PHL 100 Introduction to Philosophy

+One of the following:

+PHL 110 Ethics

+PHL 210 Professional Ethics

+PHL 220 Aesthetics

+PHL 230 Logic

+PHL 260 Ancient and Medieval Philosophy

+PHL 270 Early Modern Philosophy

+PHL 280 Modern Philosophy

+PHL 490 Philosophic Problems: Seminar

-At least 30 credit hours in philosophy, including PHL 100; at least one of PHL 110, 210, or 220; 230, 260, 270, 280, 490, and two electives, at least one of which must be at the 300 or 400-level.
-Students who complete the History of Ideas sequence may omit PHL 100.
+Of the remaining elective hours, at least one course must be at the 300- or 400-level.

+Note: Students who complete the History of Ideas sequence may omit PHL 100 Recommended Electives:
-Recommended Electives:

 Students preparing for graduate study in philosophy: PHL 310, PHL 380, History of Ideas, and a foreign language.

 Students preparing for law school: PHL 210, PHL 241, PHL 341, and PHL 343.
 (Pre-law students are advised to consult the Pre-law section of the catalog and one of the pre-law advisors.)

+Philosophy Minor

+At least 18 credit hours in philosophy including:

+PHL 100 Introduction to Philosophy

+PHL 110 Ethics

+One of the following:

+Ancient and Medieval Philosophy PHL 260

+PHL 270 Early Modern Philosophy

+PHL 280 Modern Philosophy

-Philosophy Minor At least 18 credit hours in philosophy, including PHL 100, 110, one course from the History of Philosophy sequence (PHL 260, PHL 270, or PHL 280), and three electives, including at least one at the 300 or 400-level.
+Three electives in philosophy, at least one course at the 300- or 400-level.

 Recommended Electives: